antonioiuliano2/EDER-VIANN/README.md

    The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs take about an hour.

-5) python3 E2_GenerateEvalSeeds.py --Mode C
+5) python3 E3_DecorateEvalSeeds.py --Mode C

    It will check whether the HTCondor jobs have been completed, if not it will give a warning.
-   The output will generate the file
+   The output will generate the file E3_TRUTH_SEEDS.csv that contains all seeds that have a common Mother ID.
+This file has additional information on the Seeds      such as opening angle, DOCA etc. This file is used to assess the perfromance of the EDER-VIANN and FEDRA reconstruction accuracy.